History of longitude: Lunar distances versus chronometers

 Although both chronometers and lunar distances had been shown to be practicable methods for determining longitude, it was some while before either became widely used.
 In the early years, chronometers were very expensive, and the calculations required for lunar distances were still complex and time-consuming, in spite of Maskelyne's work to simplify them.
 Both methods were initially used mainly in specialist scientific and surveying voyages.
 On the evidence of ships' logbooks and nautical manuals, lunar distances started to be used by ordinary navigators in the 1780s, and became common after 1790.

+In 1714 Humphry Ditton and William Whiston criticized both astronomical methods and the use of chronometers.
+They wrote:

 While chronometers could deal with the conditions of a ship at sea, they could be vulnerable to the harsher outdoor conditions of land-based exploration and surveying, for example in the American North-West, and lunar distances were the main method used by surveyors such as David Thompson.
 Between January and May 1793 he took 34 observations at Cumberland House, Saskatchewan, obtaining a mean value of 102° 12' W, about 2' (2.2 km) east of the modern value.
 Each of the 34 observations would have required about 3 hours of calculation.
 These lunar distance calculations became substantially simpler in 1805, with the publication of tables using the Haversine formula by Josef de Mendoza y Ríos.

 The advantage of using chronometers was that though astronomical observations were still needed to establish local time, the observations were simpler and less demanding of accuracy.
 Once local time had been established, and any necessary corrections made to the chronometer time, the calculation to obtain longitude was straightforward.
 A contemporary guide to the method was published by William Wales in 1794.
 The disadvantage of cost gradually became less as chronometers began to be made in quantity.
 The chronometers used were not those of Harrison.
 Other makers such as Thomas Earnshaw, who developed the spring detent escapement, simplified chronometer design and production.
 From 1800 to 1850, as chronometers became more affordable and reliable, they increasingly displaced the lunar distance method.